-The bill amends the "Residential Landlord and Tenant Act" to update notice requirements for terminating various types of tenancies and enhance tenant protections.
-For month-to-month tenancies, the notice period is increased from thirty days to sixty days, with a further extension to one hundred twenty days for tenants aged sixty-two years or older.
-The bill also introduces a new section, 34-18-37, which outlines the termination of periodic tenancy.
+The bill amends the "Residential Landlord and Tenant Act" to update notice requirements for terminating various types of tenancies.
+For week-to-week tenancies, either party can terminate the agreement with a written notice at least ten days prior to the termination date.
+The notice period for month-to-month tenancies is increased from thirty days to sixty days, and to one hundred twenty days for tenants aged sixty-two years or older.
+Year-to-year tenancies continue to require a three-month notice before the end of the occupation year.

 Statutes affected: